bgigurtsis/blog/CV.md

 <br />

--  Part of a small 2 man team that migrated over 2200 legacy machines to Windows 10 over a 5 month period contract that covered a dozen NHS sites.
+-  Part of a small 2 man team that migrated over 2200 legacy machines to Windows 10 over 5 months contract that covered a dozen NHS sites.

 -  Taught users who were used to using Windows 7 how to use Windows 10.
 I assisted them with any inquiries including using bespoke applications.